mbmccormick/mbmccormick.github.io/_posts/2010-10-23-http-basic-authorization-with-python-and-google-appengine.md

 tags:
   - python
 ---
-#

-This code snippet shows how to make an outbound POST request over HTTP using Python and Google AppEngine’s `urlfetch` method.
+This code snippet shows how to make an outbound POST request over HTTP using Python and Google AppEngine's `urlfetch` method.
 You need to encode the username and password using Base 64 as shown below.